Dedham Corporate Center station: Dedham Corporate Center

 In the late 1980s, the Dedham Corporate Center office park was built nearby due to convenient access to Route 128 and Route 1.
 The developer, National Development, constructed the station platforms and a temporary 500-space parking lot at a cost of $527,000.
 The size and temporary nature of the parking lot was intended to avoid lengthy environmental review.
 National Development had previously donated land for Forge Park/495 station, which had opened in 1988.
 The development and station were opposed by some residents and local politicians concerned about additional traffic at the East Street rotary.

 Dedham Corporate Center station was opened on January 15, 1990.
 The station initially failed to attract ridership; six weeks after opening, just 44 cars were counted in the parking lot one weekday.
 The MBTA offered free parking during August 1990 in an attempt to attract riders.
 A planned parking garage on the north side of the station and a road bridge over the tracks were never constructed.
 Accessible mini-high platforms were added by 1992.
 Boston– service for events at Gillette Stadium was shifted to the Franklin Line in 1995, with Dedham Corporate Center as an intermediate stop.

 There was initially no access to the station from Rustcraft Road on its north side; a nearby apartment complex was forced to operate a shuttle bus to avoid a two-mile walk to the station.
 A crosswalk and sidewalk providing access were added around 2007.
 In late 2014, a kiss and ride dropoff lane was built on the north side of the station off Rustcraft Road.

+In 2016, the MBTA sought bids for developers to lease the station parking lot for the construction of transit oriented development.
+A 2017 plan by the Metropolitan Area Planning Council recommended prioritizing pedestrian connections between the station and Legacy Place and on Rustcraft Road.
+It also recommended redevelopment of the parking lot.